parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 vdb-config -i
 ```

 The page that opens is an interactive graphic display where we can customize the settings necessary for SRA toolkit to run.
-For today we only need to change one setting...
+For today we only need to change one setting, so here are the buttons to hit to do that.

-Hit `A` to change to the AWS tab, then hit `R` to enable reporting of your cloud identity (telling NCBI that you sent the command from an AWS computer).
-Then hit `S` and `X` to save and close.
+- `A` to change to the AWS tab
+- `R` to enable reporting of your cloud identity (telling NCBI that you sent the command from an AWS computer)
+- `S` to save the changes
+- `X` to close the interactive browser

 ## Generating a Consensus Sequence for a Viral Genome